HeringtonPress/OLC/Chapter01.md

 ## Combat

-Turn Order: You act before the monsters, unless they have surprised you.
+Turn Order: Monsters act before you, unless you have surprised them.

 Your Turn: On your turn, your character can move nearby, talk, shout, drop an object or themselves, and do any other one combat action, which can be moving further.

-Attacking: To attack, roll your weapons damage die plus the relavent stat bonus (Strength for melee or Dexterity for ranged) and the referee subtracts it from the target’s HP.
+Attacking: To attack, roll your weapons damage die and the referee subtracts it from the target’s HP.
 Reducing a monster’s HP to 0 kills it.

-Dodging: To avoid an attack, roll Dexterity.
-Rolling 20 means you get a free attack.

 ## Dying & Healing

 Every point of damage you take below 0 HP counts as a Wound.
 When you gain a wound, you fall unconscious and start dying.
 If you reach 10 wounds, you die.

-When you are dying, you must roll Constitution on each of your turns.
+When you are dying, you must roll Coins on each of your turns.

 - On a roll of 1, your character dies.
 - On a failure, you gain 1 Wound.